 So the next time you turn on the TV and Mr. mid-life crisis is on talking about how your very lively hood is in danger, try to remember what’s really at stake.
 Then proceed to turn off the television and maybe pick up a book.
 Preferably not one written by Britt Hume.

+Why do people eat food that is unhealthy for them?
+It is the cheapest and most widely available product.
+Why would someone go out of their way and spend more simply to eat healthier?
+Especially when the health risks aren't proven.
+All of our options are not even presented to us on a given basis.
+Should the government have any control over what we eat?
 The government should have control over the companies that make the food which is all ready true with the work of the Food and Drug Administration.
 As for regulating what we eat, that is borderline communism and will never happen in this country.
 However the companies must be held accountable to the ingredients in their products.

 Jeremy White is a 33 year old who has had a very eclectic life.
 He grew up in Sacramento where he learned to love music at an early age.
 He soon began to master the art of drumming, and was offered a one year stint in Japan for the band Two Balled Lou.
 However his most successful venture was with The Revolution Smile where he toured with The Deftones and a Perfect Circle.
 Before this, he got his Music Major at Sacramento State.
 His parents separated at an early age which lead to his mom becoming a huge inspiration.
 Throughout his life he has been able to become a world traveler including visits to 40 of the 50 states.
 After losing faith through financial differences, he figured what better profession to take up than Financial Planning for music groups or even normal citizens.
 He loves being able to help people on a daily basis, and his motto for living is a quote by Richard Branson who says "you should live life with adventure and die with friends.
 That's why Jeremy is known for being curious,adaptable, and truly knows how to take risks.